aliemen/WeatherDataVisualization/README.md

 - `pip install matplotlib`

-(also sorry for missing commenting...)
+(also sorry for missing commentary...)